 *Warning, before making these ornaments, you’ll want to consider investing in some glitter.
 It’ll be worth it.

-This project hot glues twigs together into the shape of a star.
+This project for homemade Christmas ornaments made from nature uses hot glue and twigs together into the shape of a star.
 There’s nothing earthier than a few sticks, except maybe dirt, and dirt doesn’t make a very good ornament.
 If you have bits of ribbon or lace too small for presents, let your kids wrap them around the star ornaments for extra glamour!
 They turn out pretty neat:

 Or instead of stars, have your kids glue sticks together in the shape of a letter, and then wrap them with twine, string, or yarn!
-Simple, cheap, and neat, and can even be given as gifts!
+Simple, cheap, and neat, these natural wood Christmas tree ornaments can even be given as gifts!

 I never before knew the power of glitter until I saw these pine cones making some of the coolest ornaments ever.
 With just some glitter and ribbon your child can make a pretty ornament!
 Now to find some pine cones…I’m going to have some of these on my tree this year…

 This acorn project is as simple and classy as the pine cones.
-Just ads some holiday string and glitter and you’ve got a new ornament, for free.
+Just ads some holiday string and glitter and you’ve got nature made Christmas ornaments, for free!

-This project uses just twigs, seed pods, and paint to make a nice dragonfly ornament.
+This project for DIY Christmas ornaments from nature uses just twigs, seed pods, and paint to make a nice dragonfly ornament.
 Using the same ingredients, there are multiple animals and insects to be created from sticks and helicopter pods.

-If your backyard is closer to a beach than a forest, check out these projects.
+If your backyard is closer to a beach than a forest, check out these homemade nature Christmas ornaments.

 I’ve always wondered what else collected shells could be used for.
 Here are two ideas that turn out pretty neat.
 Again, the creative powers of glitter and paint!